Access: Study Abroad is for Everyone!

 - There are study options that cost less that a semester at Beloit College.
-See list here.
+Discuss options with a study abroad advisor.

-- Diversity Abroad has tips on how economically disadvantaged students can make study abroad financially feasible.
+- Diversity Abroad has tips for low-income students students on making study abroad financially feasible.

 Legal and social attitudes towards sexuality and gender vary considerably across cultures.
-Do your research while applying and preparing for off-campus study so that you know what to expect and how to stay safe and avoid persecution.
+Do your research while applying and preparing to study abroad so that you know what to expect and how to stay safe and avoid persecution.

 - GoAbroad: An LGBT Student Guide to Studying Abroad